CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/DHCP/DHCP-Snooping.md

 weight: 355
 toc: 3
 ---
-DHCP snooping enables Cumulus Linux to act as a middle layer between the DHCP infrastructure and DHCP clients by scanning DHCP control packets to build an IP-MAC database, accept DHCP offers from only trusted interfaces, and rate limit packets.
+DHCP snooping enables Cumulus Linux to act as a middle layer between the DHCP infrastructure and DHCP clients by scanning DHCP control packets and building an IP-MAC database.
+Cumulus Linux accepts DHCP offers from only trusted interfaces and can rate limit packets.

 ## Configure DHCP Snooping

 To configure DHCP snooping, you need to:

-- Enable DHCP snooping on a VLAN with the `net add bridge <bridge-id> dhcp-snoop|dhcp-snoop6 vlan <vlan>` command.
+- Enable DHCP snooping on a VLAN.
-- Add a trusted interface with the `net add bridge <bridge-id> dhcp-snoop|dhcp-snoop6 vlan <vlan> trust <interface>` command.
+- Add a trusted interface.
 Cumulus Linux allows DHCP offers from only trusted interfaces to prevent malicious DHCP servers from assigning IP addresses inside the network.
 The interface must be a member of the bridge specified.
-- Set the rate limit for DHCP packets with the `net add bridge <bridge-id> dhcp-snoop|dhcp-snoop6 vlan <vlan> rate-limit <0-1000>` command.
-The default value is 10 packets per second.
+- Set the rate limit for DHCP requests to avoid DoS attacks.
+The default value is 10 packets per minute.

 The following example commands show you how to configure DHCP snooping for IPv4 and IPv6.